BenSolomon/hla_benchmark/README.md

 - We include two models in this project:
   - `model_HLAD_DRB_kNN` - A kNN model that predicts copy numbers of the HLA-DRB345 locus
   - `model_genotype_composite` - A decision tree model that determines the most accurate HLA genotype when presented outputs from arcasHLA, OptiType, PHLAT, and HLAminer.
 - Both directories contain example data and an R notebook that shows how each model can be applied to this data.
+- Implementations of these models and their example data is also available in the R-package `hlatools` found at https://github.com/BenSolomon/hlatools

 ### Notes on reproducibility